arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Add-and-connect-a-device-to-IoT-Cloud.md

 3. Select your device type:

-   * _Set up an Arduino device_: For Arduino boards.
+   * _Set up an Arduino device:_ For Arduino boards.
-   * _Set up a 3rd Party Device_: ESP8266, ESP32, and more.
+   * _Set up a 3rd Party Device:_ ESP8266, ESP32, and more.

    > Hover over the <kbd>i</kbd> for a full list of compatible devices.